 By now I am sure the crowds will start to arrive and they will turn the city into the craziness it can be known for.

 Now is the time to escape the tourists and head to one of the hidden gems that Dubrovnik has to offer.
 If you head to the part of the city closest to the water (west), you will find some less frequented walked streets.

-There is bar/restaurant called Bard Mala Buza here, where you will also find a great swimming area to enjoy.
+There is bar/restaurant called Bar Mala Buza here, where you will also find a great swimming area to enjoy.

 I just loved the experience to be swimming right alongside the towering Dubrovnik city walls above me, as I got to relax and enjoy an afternoon in the city, while everyone else was just cramming the streets.

-The day will then appropriately end with taking in a Dubrovnik sunset from way up above the city.
+The day will then appropriately end with taking in a Dubrovnik sunset from way up above the city on Mount Srd.
 There are two ways to get up top – you can take the cable car or you opt for a bit of a zig zag hike.